rwbrennan/GPT4-Coding-Experiments/Read-Program.md

 The program has three main functions:

-1. `print_row(row, height, level)`: This function prints the upper half of the fractal pattern.
+1. 'print_row(row, height, level)': This function prints the upper half of the fractal pattern.

-2. `print_row_inverted(row, height, level)`: This function prints the lower half of the fractal pattern.
+2. 'print_row_inverted(row, height, level)': This function prints the lower half of the fractal pattern.

-3. `main()`: This function handles the input validation and calls the other two functions to print the complete fractal pattern.
+3. 'main()': This function handles the input validation and calls the other two functions to print the complete fractal pattern.

 The program takes two command line arguments: